 - Commenting – occasionally when the rules insist on you commenting on the post directly before your, but you actually don’t like the post or it’s not something that you agree with, or even want to read, there is really no need to be rude about it.
 There must be something you can say, even if it’s just “Great post.
 Thanks for sharing.”
 There is no need to be rude or unkind.

 - If a linky allows you to link up more than one post and the linky is open for a number of days, there is no need to link all the allowed posts in one dump.
 You can schedule it in your diary so that you link up the allowed number of posts spread over the number of days the link is open.
 Please remember Point No. 3 above though.

 - When tweeting your link up, remember to tag the hosts via their Twitter handles.
 There is no point in only linking the #linkyname because the hosts may not see it and then they won’t retweet.
 It’s also bad manners.

 If you want a clear step-by-step instruction on how to participate in linkys, please refer to the post by the lovely CuddleFairy.

+This post is a work in progress, I may update it at any time.
 If you have any other tips, or hints, or suggestions, please let me know.
 I will happily update this at any point if I feel it will be useful to other bloggers.

 More importantly, please SHARE this post throughout the blogging community!